PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: PaTAS For Neural Networks

+The Parameter-Trust Update is the mechanism through which PaTAS adapts the trust associated with model parameters during training.
+Its objective is to ensure that parameter trust reflects both the observed behavior of the model and the reliability of the training data.

-The design of Parameter-Trust Update is motivated by the standard backpropagation algorithm used in neural network training.
-In backpropagation, the gradient of the loss function with respect to the network parameters indicates how much each parameter contributes to the output error.
-Thus, for a parameter $\theta$, the update is given by
+This design is inspired by the standard backpropagation algorithm used in neural network training, where gradients quantify how much each parameter contributes to the output error.
+By leveraging these gradients as evidence, PaTAS updates parameter trust in a way that mirrors the learning dynamics of the underlying model.

+To ground this design, we briefly recall the standard parameter update in neural network training.
+For a parameter $\theta$, gradient descent updates are given by: